adakeefer/adakeefer/README.md

-Chicago/NYC/n
+Chicago/NYC -
-SWE @ Grubhub/n
+SWE @ Grubhub -
-Primary order taking platform/n
+Primary order taking platform -
-University of Michigan
+University of Michigan -

 <!---
 adakeefer/adakeefer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.